industrial-edge/simotion-trace-connector-getting-started/README.md

 ## Installation

-To install SIMOTION Trace connector on your device your Edge device, you need to request application example.
+To install SIMOTION Trace connector on your Edge device, you need to request application example.
 It can be done using the link provided below.
 This link opens a request form.

 Since it is a generic form please type in the name of the application that you request, the contact information of your local Siemens representative or distributor and your corporate email (cc email box).